 You enter the water from the boat.
 Follow the instructions of your tour organizer.

-As soon as you are in the water, you will soon be accosted by impressive shoals of porgies and bar jack, which are used to being fed and are particularly insistent (↕0-3ft/0-1m).
-Be careful, they are not averse to nibbling!
+As soon as you are in the water, you will soon be accosted by impressive shoals of porgies and bar jack, which are used to being fed and can be particularly insistent (↕0-3ft/0-1m).
+Be careful, they are not averse to nibbling on snorkelers!